 Start on one side at the top of the arch and slowly work your way over to the other in as fewer strokes you can using your drawn curve as a guide.
 Take your time and don’t be afraid to fill the brush with a good amount of paint – this stops you from needing to go over the same area several times increasing the chances of making a mistake!

 Once you have your arch, you can now paint down the left and right-hand sides as well as the bottom.
-After all the edging has been done you can use a medium paintbrush or a small roller to fill it in.
+After all the edging has been done you can use a larger paintbrush or a small roller to fill it in.

 Depending on the colour you are using, you may need to do more than one coat.
-If this is the case, simply repeat step 5 after the previous coating has dried.
+If this is the case, simply repeat this step after the previous coating has dried.
 Be sure to read the information on the paint tin carefully to know how long you should wait between coats.

-Once you are happy with the number of coats you have applied, remove the tape and leave it to fully dry.
+Once you are happy with the number of coats you have applied, carefully remove the tape and leave it to fully dry.

 Finished result